jun7/wyeb/README.md

 ### Features
 wyeb is inspired by dwb and luakit, so basically usage is similar to them.

 - Editable main page.
 It is a markdown text and contains bookmarks. **e** key opens it by editor.
-As this all settings are thrown to editor.
+As this all settings are thrown to editors.
 - Settings per URI matched regular expression. **e** on a page adds URI to the conf and opens it.
 And another thing, Ctrl + i/s and v switch setting set can be edited.
 - Open actions.
-Most of actions assigned to keys are also can be accessed by shell.
+Most of actions assigned to keys can be accessed by shell.
 For example, context-menu items we added are just shell scripts.
 - Suffix. 'wyeb X "" ""' spawns a process using different dirs added the suffix 'X' for all data.
 - [Hacked Hinting.](https://github.com/jun7/wyeb/wiki/img/hackedhint.png) For pages having javascript.
 This screenshot's wyeb uses webkit2gtk version 2.17.4